Love ‘em or hate ‘em, managers are crucial to every organization.

 3. What was the age, gender and race makeup of the last team you managed?

-This is huge.
+The right answer to this question is huge.
 You need to know their views on workplace diversity and inclusion.
+Stay vigilant and look out for red flags.

 These questions can help you predict a candidate's future by evaluating their behavior in past roles.